rbakker/snakemake-jobmonitor/README.md

    Here command must NOT be a string, but rather a list of strings that follows the exact same rules as the [subprocess.run](https://docs.python.org/3/library/subprocess.html#subprocess.run) command.
 The advantage of using `job.run()` is that it saves `stdout` and `stderror` to the log/error file respectively.

    If `liveUpdates` is set to `False`, then the log/error file will be updated once the command is finished, if set to `True` the update is more frequent.

+As a general rule, we recommend that log-files are all stored in the same folder, with hierarchy expressed in the file name.
+For result-files it can be more natural to use a hierarchical folder structure.

 ## Usage of JobResult